 The fools, the fools, they have left us our Fenian dead and while Ireland holds these graves, Ireland unfree shall never be at peace.

 The weather was lovely and it was blue skies and the sun came out.
-After the service we headed off and got the bus into town and got some lunch.
+After the service, we headed off and got the bus into town and got some lunch.

 We then walked over to Dublin City Hall, for the second commemoration.
 This service was organised by Sinn Féin and was a re-enactment of the O’Donovan Rossa funeral, which took place on the 1st August 1915.
 Hundreds of people had dressed up in old costumes, ladies with big hats and long skirts and men in waistcoats and flat caps.
 We only heard about this re-enactments a few days ago, so didn’t have time to gather a costume, but I would have loved to have taken part.

-In the main hall, there was a coffin draped with a Irish tricolour, surrounded by men in Irish soldier costume.
+In the main hall, there was a coffin draped with an Irish tricolour, surrounded by men in Irish soldier costume.
 An actor played the part of the priest Father Flanagan who gave a sermon before the coffin was removed.
 Father Flanagan hailed from Cliffoney in Sligo.

 We saw Gerry Adams there and he was in an old tweed suit costume and he was posing for photos with people in costume.
-Outside there was an ornate horse drawn carriage, with two black horse’s dressed in feather head wear and the bands practising and getting ready to depart.
+Outside there was an ornate horse-drawn carriage, with two black horse’s dressed in feather headwear and the bands practising and getting ready to depart.
 We walked up ahead, as we wanted to take some photos as the cortege made its way passed the iconic GPO.

-We stopped by College Green and the GPO and took photos, the pipe bands went by, four Army officers on horseback, the horse drawn carriage with the coffin, some relatives of Rossa followed along with Gerry Adams in costume and Mary Lou McDonald and Martin McGuinness, followed by soldiers and then hundreds of people in costume, pipe bands and many more people marching along, it was quite a spectacle and lots of tourists and people shopping, stopped to line O’Connell street and watch the parade re-enactment.
+We stopped by College Green and the GPO and took photos, the pipe bands went by, four Army officers on horseback, the horse-drawn carriage with the coffin, some relatives of Rossa followed along with Gerry Adams in costume and Mary Lou McDonald and Martin McGuinness, followed by soldiers and then hundreds of people in costume, pipe bands and many more people marching along, it was quite a spectacle and lots of tourists and people shopping, stopped to line O’Connell street and watch the parade re-enactment.
 We didn’t follow it along as they were going back up to Glasnevin Cemetery for the rest of re-enactment and we didn’t have tickets.